-You can choose to pay your monthly plan premium by check or money order.
+You can choose to pay your monthly plan premium or Part D late enrollment penalty (if applicable) by check or money order.
 We will mail a billing statement to you each month.
-Your monthly plan premium is due on the 1st day of the month for the current month's coverage.
-For example, the January plan premium is due January 1.
+Your monthly plan premium or Part D late enrollment penalty is due on the 1st day of the month for the current month's coverage.
+For example, the January plan premium or Part D late enrollment penalty is due January 1.